BMW-InnovationLab/BMW-TensorFlow-Inference-API-GPU/README.md

 The API file will be run automatically, and the service will listen to http requests on the chosen port.

 NV_GPU defines on which GPU you want the API to run.
-If you want the API to run on multiple GPUs just enter multiple numbers seperated by a comma: (NV_GPU=0,1 for example)
+If you want the API to run on multiple GPUs just enter multiple numbers separated by a comma: (NV_GPU=0,1 for example)

 ## API Endpoints